My Cart

 Process for around 20 minutes.

-It's also a very strongly pigmented toner, and you should see a greyish blonde result when using this.
+You should see a greyish blonde result when using this.

 Pearl Blonde Toner 10V